Disability Studies

 Disability Studies is a multidisciplinary field drawing from humanities and liberal arts, and from the social, physical, and natural sciences.
 Taught by faculty from multiple fields and disciplines, the Disability Studies program offers courses at both the undergraduate and graduate levels and educates students to develop an understanding of disability, disability culture, and people with disabilities as diverse and inclusive members of society.

-The Disability Studies Certificate and Minor embrace disability as part of the tapestry of a diverse society.
+The Disability Studies Minor embraces disability as part of the tapestry of a diverse society.
 It highlights universal access the philosophy that responsible societies do not just accommodate minorities but are constructed for all people; majority and minority, typical and atypical.
 It acknowledges people’s intersectionalities; that we each have multiple traits and characteristics.
 It utilizes critical diversity theory; that our diverse traits occur in social contexts, and opportunities are influenced by societal structures and policies.
 The program’s emphasis on diversity, social justice, and universal access complements the university’s mission to prepare its graduates to live and work in a diverse society, including disability advocacy and human rights work.

 The online DSST program is tailored to people who work in disability advocacy, independent living, or human diversity fields who live throughout the US and internationally.